christoferjulio3/20th-Century-Composer-dataset/README.md

 # Early 20th-Century-Composer-dataset

-This dataset consists of the ** piano works** of Early 20th century composers.
-We divide 10 different composers from the Early 20th century to 4 specific styles: Serialism, Impressionism, Nationalism, and Neoclassicism.
+This dataset consists of the piano works of Early 20th century composers.
+We divide 10 different composers from the Early 20th century several specific styles: Serialism, Neoclassicism, Impressionism, Nationalism, Late Romantic, and Modern.
+However, in our study, we only utilize some portions of our dataset (focusing on four different styles only).

 For your reference, there are some limitations in our dataset:
 1. Only piano works.
 2. Focus on first 20 measures (approximately one page).
-3. For Bartok works: We do not include Night Music.

 Regarding the sample sizes, composer name, and styles, the information can be seen below: